 1. France has many internationally renowned writers

 The Petit Prince is one of the highest-selling children’s books of all time in France, and all three books have been turned into award-winning movies.
+You can read more about famous French writers here.

 2. French authors have won many Literature Nobel prizes